rutu1717/mytodo/README.md

-# Todo_Tutorial_YouTube

-# In order to make the app work first install the dependencies by running the following command on your terminal
+Hey Ruturaj here in order to run this just execute commands below on your command prompt Command on your terminal

 ```
 npm install